 “His singing is so specific, and it has so much depth…Michael is such a stark example of staying honest and open in your music.”—Thundercat

-Five-time Grammy Award winning vocalist and acclaimed singer/songwriter Michael McDonald’s new release Wide Open, his first album of new music in nearly a decade, is coming September 15 via BMG.
+Five-time Grammy Award winning vocalist and acclaimed singer/songwriter Michael McDonald’s new release Wide Open, his first album of new music in nearly a decade, was released via BMG on September 15.
 The record features special guests including Warren Haynes, Robben Ford, Marcus Miller and Branford Marsalis.

 Michael McDonald with special guest Marc Cohn will be making a stop at DPAC on October 24, 2017.